paralin/inca/DESIGN.md

  - Verify timestamp seems sane for the height and round given the last known height and round.
  - Validate vote set attached to block (fetch and verify Vote references) sums to +2/3 of previous block validators
  - Mark new block as trusted, move to next block.

-Downloading the blockchain involves traversing the chain backward until a known base:

 ## Node Chains

 Each node has its own block-chain of messages, like `Vote` objects.
 Each message has a reference to the previous message.
 A node must make messages sequentially, and must timestamp each message.

-Nodes will be slashed for the following infractions:
+Examples of possible attacks against this model:

- - Signing two `NodeMessage` with the same parent reference
+ - Signing two `NodeMessage` with the same parent reference.
  - Signing a `NodeMessage` with a timestamp before the previous message.
  - Signing two `NodeMessage` with `is_genesis=true` and the same genesis object reference.

+These attacks are detectable by the network and enforced as per "Policies" below.

 Sending a pubsub message to the network involves: